Skip to main content

 • Severe damage to the kidneys and heart when combined with alcohol

-• Stimulants: Those who take stimulants frequently experience low blood glucose levels due to stimulants breaking down carbohydrates at a faster rate than normal.
+• Stimulant use frequently leads to low blood glucose levels due to stimulants breaking down carbohydrates at a faster rate than normal.

-• Ecstasy is a stimulant drug that may contain poisonous substances.
-It can be particularly hazardous for persons with diabetes.
-Serious side effects of ecstasy use include kidney damage leading to kidney failure and an irregular heartbeat, which can prove fatal.
+• Serious side effects of ecstasy use include kidney damage leading to kidney failure and an irregular heartbeat, which can prove fatal.

-• Cocaine is an extremely addictive stimulant that can cause hypertension and a subsequent heightened risk for strokes and heart attacks.
-Cocaine use also leads to loss of appetite.
-Those who use cocaine on a regular basis are predisposed to eating fewer balanced meals and an increase in the intake of fatty foods.
-Irregular eating habits and poor food choices can be damaging to those with diabetes.
+• Cocaine can cause hypertension and a subsequent heightened risk for strokes and heart attacks.
+Those who use cocaine on a regular basis are predisposed to eating fewer balanced meals and an increase in the intake of fatty foods, which can be damaging to those with diabetes.

-• Methamphetamines are extremely dangerous for those with diabetes.
-They interfere with the activity of insulin and hormone production, causing the release of excessive glucose and subsequent high blood glucose levels.
-If taken consistently, methamphetamines can cause decrease in appetite, depression, and memory problems.
+• Methamphetamines interfere with the activity of insulin and hormone production, causing the release of excessive glucose and subsequent high blood glucose levels.

-• Heroin is a very dangerous, highly addictive depressant.
-It causes erratic eating patterns and hormone production, impairing the person’s ability to maintain blood glucose levels within a set range.
+• Heroin causes erratic eating patterns and hormone production, impairing the person’s ability to maintain blood glucose levels within a set range.

 • Hallucinogens (PCP, LSD, ketamine, mescaline, “magic mushrooms”) result in hallucinations, which can lead to paranoia, bizarre behavior, and panic attacks.
 These behaviors can decrease awareness of fluctuating blood glucose levels and the need for interventions to stabilize blood glucose levels.